-However, the actual penetration of the short-wave radiation depends on the different wavelengths that make up its spectrum.
-105 In principle, each wavelength has a different extinction coefficient (Zaneveld and Spinrad, 1980).
-Much of the short-wave radiation energy, in particular longer wavelengths in the near-infrared to short-wave-infrared region (750-2500 nm), is absorbed at the water surface regardless of its optical properties.
-The latter are indeed related to the concentration of constituents and mainly affect the extinction coefficient in the visible region (400-700 nm).
+spectrum.
+In principle, each wavelength has a different extinction coefficient (Zaneveld and Spinrad, 1980).
+Much of the short-wave radiation energy, in particular longer wavelengths in the near-infrared to the short-wave-infrared region (750-2500 nm), is absorbed at the water surface regardless of its optical properties.
+The water optical properties are indeed related to the concentration of constituents and mainly affect the extinction coefficient in the visible region (400-700 nm).

-Among many formulations available to properly describe the penetration of downward solar radiation in the water col-110 umn (Morel and Antoine, 1994), the simplified version reported in Henderson-Sellers (1986) is commonly applied in many numerical models:
+Among many formulations available to properly describe the penetration of downward solar radiation in the water column (Morel and Antoine, 1994), the simplified version reported in Henderson-Sellers (1986) is commonly applied in many numerical models:

-$$H{\rm sw}(z) = (1-\beta) H{\rm sw0} \exp\left(-\gamma z\right). \tag{3}$$
+$$H{\rm sw}(z) = (1 - \beta) H{\rm sw0} \exp(-\gamma z).$$ (3)